replane-dev/replane/README.md

 Notes

 - Create an API key in the Replane UI.
-It’s shown once; store it securely.
+It's shown once; store it securely.
+- Each API key is tied to a specific project.
+If you need configs from multiple projects, create separate API keys and initialize separate clients for each project.
 - The client logs errors and returns the provided fallback if the request fails.
 - Works in Node (18+) and modern browsers.
-Provide `fetchFn` if your environment doesn’t expose `fetch`.\
+Provide `fetchFn` if your environment doesn't expose `fetch`.\

 ## Backups